The Difference Between a Budget Defender and a Refreshed Defender is Smaller Than You Think.

 $125 – $299 – Per Wheel (if needed)

 Total: $1,525 – $2,795

-Brakes + Suspension – Let’s assume the brakes need to be done because it’s been drive, parked, driven, parked, etc. The rotors are rusted and grooved and someone sold the car right before they needed to do any maintenance.
-Reproduction parts can be fairly affordable, but if you take it to a local shop they’re likely going to use genuine Land Rover parts at retail prices.
-Depending on the condition (rust, broken brackets, busted lines), we estimate a full brake job to take a couple days of shop time on a typical “fresh from the farm” Defender.
+Brakes + Suspension – Let’s assume the brakes need to be done because it’s been driven, parked, driven, parked, etc. The rotors are rusted and grooved, and someone sold the car right before they needed to do any maintenance.
+Reproduction parts can be fairly affordable, but if you take it to a local shop, they’ll likely use genuine Land Rover parts at retail prices.
+Depending on the condition (rust, broken brackets, busted lines), we estimate a full brake job to take a couple of days of shop time on a typical “fresh from the farm” Defender.

 Shop Rates: $125 – $190 hour

 Total: $1,000 – $2,500 +/-

 Heating and Cooling System – Many Defenders come from warmer climates or at least ones that don’t generally freeze.
 That means most of their cooling systems are topped off with regular tap water at some point in their late life.
 That means most radiator components start to corrode and calcify internally – reducing efficiency and causing overheating.
 A water pump, radiator, and heater core would be the basic package to start with.

 Shop Rates: $125 – $190 per hour

 Hour Range: 8 – 20 hours

 Smoking Engine + Low Power – Hunting down the source of a low-power or smoking engine can require both a degree in mechanics and philosophy.
 One never really knows why a Defender smokes.
 Some culprits are valve seals, piston rings, turbo seals, injector pumps, or even the oil collector.
 Sometimes it’s simple, sometimes, you never find the cause, and you either learn to live with it or do an engine rebuild.